Shweta251093/java-challenge/readme.md

 - Is the application running as expected
 - No performance issues

-#### Your experience in Java
+#### Experience in Java

-Please let us know more about your Java experience in a few sentences.
+My Java experience in a few sentences.
 For example:

 - I have 4-5 years experience in Java and I used Spring Boot for about 2 years and in total 6 years of expereience.
 - I know little PHP, Wordpress, Python, Batch Programming and JAVA.